 Yemeni coffee—how genetically diverse is it?

-ancestor species—Yemen is the place that gave coffee to the world.
+Insights into the land that gave coffee to the world.

 So what do we know about the genetic diversity of Yemeni coffee?

 Until recently, very little was known about the diversity of Yemen’s coffees outside of anecdotes and observation.
 In 2014, WCR partnered with Dr. Al Hakimi of S'ana University to explore the diversity of Yemeni coffees as part of a larger analysis of arabica genetic diversity.
 The study examined 736 total accessions of C. arabica—including 648 arabicas from the CATIE germplasm collection (most collected from Ethiopian forests and farms in the 1960s and 70s), plus 88 from Yemen provided by Sana’a University—as well as 35 of C. canephora (35) and 10 of C. eugenioides (10).
 The study was published in Nature Scientific Reports in January 2020.